Le0Michine/FusionGridfinityGenerator/README.md

 - lip can have notches preventing bins from sliding when stacked
 - wall thickness can be adjusted
 - magnet sockets can be customized to allow snug fit of the magnets, or a different size
-- scre holes diameter can be adjuisted
+- screw holes diameter can be adjusted
-- when magnet and screw holes are enabled together a groove will be generated to help with printability
+- when magnet and screw holes are enabled together, a groove will be generated to help with printability
 - bin can be shelled with constant wall thickness to save printing time and filament
 - label tab can be generated (length, offset and overhang angle are adjustable)
 - allows generation of base or body separately, could be useful if need combine it with existing model
 - compartments can be configured to use uniform scale
-- custom compartmens layout is based on the uniform grid and allows merging multiple cells together, specifying custom depth and postion
+- custom compartmens layout is based on the uniform grid and allows merging multiple cells together, specifying custom depth and position

 #### Bin bottom options
 Solid bottom | With screw holes | With magnet cutouts | Combined